Dooders/Dooders/docs/Core.md

 Collectors are functions that run every cycle to collect data from objects and models in the simulation.
 This data can be used to create visualizations, or to analyze the simulation results.

 ***For example:***
-One collects the number of Dooders in the simulation, and another collects the number of energy objects in the simulation.
+Each model or object has a number of collectors.
+One example is a collector that keeps track of the number of energy objects in the Environment.

 More information on Collectors can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Collectors.md)